 “Charge per tonne” means the amount per tonne of waste collected in any lift.

 “Disposal Site” means the site or sites further particulars of which are set out overleaf.

-“Equipment” means each and every item of waste disposal equipment hired out by RBMR to the customer, including containers.
+“Equipment” means each and every item of waste disposal equipment hired out by RBWS to the customer, including containers.

 “Relevant Legislation” means any statute, European Community Directive or the requirements of any government department, local authority or other public or competent authority and guidelines contained in government waste management papers and codes of practice issued by the government for the waste disposal industry and which are relevant to the parties’ obligations under this agreement.

-“Service” means the provision of equipment and a Transfer Note (or any other document required for the lawful storage, collection, transportation and disposal of waste), collection of waste, transport of waste disposal of waste or any part thereof as agreed between RBMR and the customer.
+“Service” means the provision of equipment and a Transfer Note (or any other document required for the lawful storage, collection, transportation and disposal of waste), collection of waste, transport of waste disposal of waste or any part thereof as agreed between RBWS and the customer.

 “Special Waste” means a special waste as defined in the Special Waste Regulations 1996.

-“Transfer Note” means the current controlled waste descriptions and transfer note completed by the Customer and RBMR pursuant to the provisions of the Environmental Protection Act 1990 and regulations made there under which relates to the waste covered by this agreement.
+“Transfer Note” means the current controlled waste descriptions and transfer note completed by the Customer and RBWS pursuant to the provisions of the Environmental Protection Act 1990 and regulations made there under which relates to the waste covered by this agreement.

-“Vehicle” means each and every vehicle owned or operated by RBMR, its agents or sub-contractors which visits any collection site to deliver, empty, replace or remove equipment.
+“Vehicle” means each and every vehicle owned or operated by RBWS, its agents or sub-contractors which visits any collection site to deliver, empty, replace or remove equipment.

 “Waste” means the waste further particulars of which are set out overleaf or in any current Transfer Note applicable to this agreement.

-“Working Day” means a day (excluding Saturday and days where local holidays to not coincide with public/bank holidays) on which banks in London are open for general business.
+“Working Day” means a day (excluding Saturday and days where local holidays do not coincide with public/bank holidays) on which banks in London are open for general business.